fourzedotEXE/FPGA-Microcontroller/README.md

 # FPGA-Microcontroller
 Xilinx FPGA project for CMPE 316, Intro to PLDs @ UMBC

 NOTE: Files are not complete and thus will not function in Vivado.
-I have just uploaded the HDL code I produced and the project report outlining my design process
+I have just uploaded the HDL code I produced (in project_4_cpU_.srcs) and the project report outlining my design process